HoTranQuocHuy020603/DisplayResort/README.md

 # Tệp nén file dữ liệu của web ( TestDisPlayResort.rar)
 # HGR_Resort
-This is a resort management project write by Java JSP code style with MySQl for , with the purpose of helping users as well as managers and employees to grasp the list and basic information about the , view personal information, booking schedules,... with other functions corresponding to the permissions of the access account.
+This is a resort management project write by Java JSP Servlet code style with MySQl for , with the purpose of helping users as well as managers and employees to grasp the list and basic information about the , view personal information, booking schedules,... with other functions corresponding to the permissions of the access account.
 ## Main function:
 - Log in, log out and register an account.
 - CRUD in the list.
 - Search for information in the displayed list.
 ## Prerequisites:
 > Before continuing, make sure you meet the following requirements:
-> * You have installed Eclipse and MySQL.
+> * You have installed Eclipse IDE for Enterprise Java and Web Developers and MySQL.
-> * You have downloaded the Java JSP support library: PHP Intelephense.
+> * You have downloaded support library: JRE System Library ( project JRE is JavaSE-16), Maven Dependencies and Server Runtime ( project server is apache-tomcat 9.0.65).
 ## How to install the project ?
 ***Download project***
 - Step 1: Download the project to your computer.
-- Step 2: Unzip the project to `xampp/htdocs` where the xampp folder is located.
+- Step 2: Unzip the project to a folder where the file you want to add.

 ***Project launch***
-- Step 1: Open the XAMPP application.
+- Step 1: Open the Eclipse application.
-- Step 2: Launch Apache and MySQL.
+- Step 2: Add project in to Eclipse.
-- Step 3: Go to the browser and type the following path: > localhost/_downloaded project_/.
+- Step 3: Click in project folder and run it.
 ## Find me here:
 - Contact with Gmail: `hotranquochuy0306@gmail.com`
 - Github: [https://github.com/HoTranQuocHuy020603](https://github.com/HoTranQuocHuy020603/)